The END: Estimation Network Design for games under partial-decision information: Estimate network

 In particular, it must hold that $\g{E}\subseteq{\g{I}}$, namely each agent estimates at least the components of $y$ which are indispensable for local computation (in fact, $\g{I}$ expresses the minimal information necessary for each agent).
 Moreover, since data transmission can only happen over the communication graph $\g{C}$, it must hold that $\gD{p}\subseteq \g{C}$, for all $\p$.

-The ``additional requirements'' in \cref{prob:3} can encode \emph{feasibility} conditions (for instance, we always need some type of connectedness for the graphs $\{\gD{p} \}_{\p}$, to ensure that the agents can reach consensus on their estimates), but also \emph{efficiency} specifications (treated as soft constraints, e.g, we might aim at reducing the memory allocation by minimizing the overall number $|\E{E}|$ of copies employed).
+The ``additional requirements'' in \cref{prob:3} can encode \emph{feasibility} conditions (seen as hard constraints: for instance, some type of connectedness for the graphs $\{\gD{p} \}_{\p}$ is always needed, to ensure that the agents can reach consensus on their estimates), but also \emph{efficiency} specifications (treated as soft constraints, e.g, one might aim at reducing memory allocation by minimizing the number of copies of each variable used, provided that all hard constraints are satisfied).

-For continuity of presentation, we discuss in \cref{app:tutorial} several instances of \cref{prob}, solution methods and design choices.
-A simple example is also illustrated in \cref{fig:1}.
+A very simple design example is presented in \cref{fig:0}.
+For continuity of presentation, we discuss in details in \cref{app:tutorial} several instances of \cref{prob}.

+\begin{remark}[On the design cost] An optimal design of the graphs $\g{E}$ and $\gD{p}$'s can be computationally demanding.
+We emphasize that such design is still part of the tuning of an algorithm, to be subsequently used to solve an underlying decision problem.
+The question is thus whether the benefits of an efficient estimate allocation -- in terms of algorithm execution -- are worth the additional initial design effort.

+For time-varying \cite{Bianchi_tvGNE_CDC2023} and \emph{repeated} problems, like distributed optimal estimation or model predictive control \cite{Mota:LocalDomains:TAC:2014}, (where the same distributed problem is solved multiple times, but for different values of some parameters/measurements, see also \cref{sec:numerics}), a careful a priori design can be advantageous, i.e., worth the initial (one-time) computational cost of solving \cref{prob}.
+Otherwise, especially if $\g{I}$ is very dense, it may be convenient to settle for a suboptimal, but readily available choice -- e.g. \eqref{eq:standard}, which is the standard solution in literature \cite{Scutari_Unified_TSP2021,Pavel_GNE_TAC2020}.
+Finally, in many relevant applications, the specific problem structure renders the choice of optimal graphs $\gD{p}$ straightforward, as shown in \cref{subsubsec:straightforward}. $\square$ \end{remark}